mgondan/mcclass/README.md

 # McClass
 MisConception-aware Competence Learning and Assessment Smart System

-If you wish, try it at https://mcclass.vps.webdock.io/mcclass (later ;-)
+If you wish, try it at https://mcclass.vps.webdock.io/mcclass

 ## Step 1: install R
 Install a current version of R